-Current 2023 2024

-(2022 Valuation) Valuation Valuation
+Current (2023 Valuation) 2024 Valuation

-Price Inflation 2.55% 2.45% 2.35%
+Price Inflation 2.45% 2.35%

-Real Return 4.65% 4.65% 4.65%
+Real Return 4.65% 4.65%

-Investment Return 7.20% 7.10% 7.00%
+Investment Return 7.10% 7.00%

-COLA (Tier 1) 2.10% 2.05% 2.00%
+COLA (Tier 1) 2.05% 2.00%

-General Wage Inflation 3.05% 2.95% 2.85%
+General Wage Inflation 2.95% 2.85%

-Covered Payroll Growth 3.05% 2.95% 2.85%
+Covered Payroll Growth 2.95% 2.85%

-The net impact of the scheduled change in the set of economic assumptions in this valuation was an increase of \$1.1 million in the actuarial accrued liability, as well as an increase of 0.45% in the actuarial required contribution rate.
-The continued phase-in of the economic assumptions is expected to increase the actuarial accrued liability, normal cost rate and actuarial contribution rate over the next two years, absent the impact of future favorable experience.
-If the ultimate set of economic assumptions was fully recognized in the current valuation, it would decrease the surplus of valuation assets over actuarial accrued liability by \$2.2 million, decrease the funded ratio to 100% and increase the actuarial contribution rate by 0.94%.
+The net impact of the scheduled change in the set of economic assumptions in this valuation was an increase of \$1.1 million in the actuarial accrued liability, as well as an increase of 0.47% in the actuarial required contribution rate.
+The continued phase-in of the economic assumptions is expected to increase the actuarial accrued liability, normal cost rate and actuarial contribution rate next year, absent the impact of future favorable experience.
+If the ultimate set of economic assumptions was fully recognized in the current valuation, it would decrease the surplus of valuation assets over actuarial accrued liability by \$1.1 million, decrease the funded ratio to 100.6% and increase the actuarial required contribution rate by 0.46%.